Bob-codestuff/APCSAFinalProjectTest/README.md

 # APCSAFinalProjectTest
 Higher or Lower Game
-This project is a console-based card game called Higher or Lower, where the player bets money on whether the next card will be higher or lower than the current card.
-The game includes features such as betting, doubling winnings, and saving the player's money between rounds.
-The game ends when the player runs out of money.
+This project is about the card game Higher or Lower, where the player gets a card from dealer and decides to either double their money by predicting if the next card is higher or lower than the card given.
+The game ends if the player decides to end it, or if the player runs out of money.

 How to Play
 The player starts with $100.
 At the beginning of each round, the player chooses how much money to bet.
 A card is dealt, and the player guesses whether the next card will be higher or lower.
 If the player guesses correctly, their bet doubles.
-If the player guesses incorrectly, they lose their bet.
+If the player guesses incorrectly, they lose the bet they put in.
 The player can leave the game mid-round and start another game later.
-The game ends entirely when the player runs out of money.
+The game ends entirely when the player runs out of money or leaves ends the game.

 Classes

 1. Card
 The Card class represents a single playing card.